 Assessment will be through a variety of assignments which involve both practical and written projects.
 The emphasis will be on practical development supported by portfolios.
 There are a number of in-class tests associated with some modules.

 On successful completion of this course, you may be able to progress to:

-- the second year of the BSc (Hons) Chemistry degree at the University of Plymouth
+- the final year of the BSc (Hons) Chemistry degree at the University of Plymouth

 - the first, second or third year of the honours degree in a related subject at a range of universities